Q-Quan/Quan.LCAViewer/README.md

 ### Compile and Hot-Reload for Development

+Run the LCA Viewer locally to explore your own LCA data.

 ```sh
 npm run dev
 ```

 ### Type-Check, Compile and Minify for Production

+Build and host the LCA Viewer so project data can be shared.
+Project data is not bundled, so data can be updated without needing to rebuild and host the LCA Viewer itself.

 ```sh
 npm run build